Impeachment: Etymology and history

 The process was first used by the English "Good Parliament" against William Latimer, 4th Baron Latimer in the second half of the 14th century.
-Following the English example, the constitutions of Virginia (1776), Massachusetts (1780) and other states thereafter adopted the impeachment mechanism, but they restricted the punishment to removal of the official from office.
+Following the English example, the constitutions of Virginia (1776), Massachusetts (1780) and other states thereafter adopted the impeachment mechanism, but they restricted the punishment to removal of the official from office, in contrast to the English Parliament's broad power to punish impeachments.

-In West Africa, Kings of the Ashanti Empire who violated any of the oaths taken during their enstoolment were destooled by Kingmakers.
-For instance, if a king punished citizens arbitrarily or was exposed to be corrupt, he would be destooled.
-Destoolment entailed Kingmakers removing the sandals of the king and bumping his buttocks on the ground three times.
-Once destooled from office, his sanctity and thus reverence were lost, as he cannot exercise any powers he had as king; this includes Chief administrator, Judge, and Military Commander.
-The now previous king is disposed of the Stool, swords and other regalia which symbolize his office and authority.
-He also loses the position as custodian of the land.
-However, despite being destooled from office, the king remains a member of the Royal Family from which he was elected.
+In West Africa, rulers of the Ashanti Empire who violated any oaths taken during their enstoolment were destooled by Kingmakers.
+Reasons include punishing citizens arbitrarily or being exposed as corrupt.
+The process involved Kingmakers forcibly removing the sandals of the guilty party, then bumping his buttocks on the ground three times.
+Once destooled, a king automatically lost sanctity and honours as he could not exercise royal powers such as being chief administrator, judge, and military commander.
+Also withdrawn from him were the Golden Stool (a throne functionally equivalent to crowns), swords, and other regalia.
+While a deposed king no longer held custodianship of the realm, he remained a member of the royal family from which he was elected.

+In Korea, the Goryeo dynasty installed Sahundae (司憲臺) in 983 AD, which oversaw the impeachment of officials.